sarpuslu/stock-news-sentiment/README.md

 In this example, I calculate the correlation of MSFT news sentiment to MSFT stock returns.
 Sentiment scores are derived from MSFT related articles from the Reuters News database over the period 2010-2012.

 The results indicate that sentiment and returns are not correlated for MSFT.

-View .md file for the R markdown output analysis.
+View .md file for the R markdown analysis.